elegoupil/graveler/README.md

 Typically the content of a Protection Monitoring Dashboard allows to quickly identify the situation of basic rights in order to pilot the activities on the ground.
 It should complement (_and not replace!_) an in-depth protection analysis based on the protection risk equation.
 It would include:

- 1.  __Exposure: Vulnerable Populations:__ Treemap displaying the percentage or distribution of different vulnerable populations (e.g., children, women, elderly, disabled) affected by protection concerns.
+ 1.  __Exposure: Vulnerable Populations:__ Treemap displaying the percentage of different vulnerable populations (e.g., children, women, elderly, disabled) affected by protection concerns.

  2.  __Thread: Incident Types and Frequency:__ Line chart illustrating the trend in the frequency of of different types of protection incidents (e.g., violence, exploitation, discrimination) over time, allowing for identification of spikes or patterns.